-This independent study project is designed to expose the student to working on Free and Open Source Software (FOSS) projects.
-Through a sequence of self-guided activities and periodic interactive group sessions with the instructor and a small group of students working on the same project, the student will be introduced to the historical context of FOSS and to the technology and tools, culture, intellectual property rights, and conceptual processes and practices that are critical to being a contributing member of an open source software project and its community.
+This course exposes the student to working on Free and Open Source Software (FOSS) projects.
+Through a sequence of self-guided activities and frequent, interactive meetings with the instructor and a small group of students, the student will be introduced to the historical context of FOSS and to the technology, tools, culture, intellectual property rights, and conceptual processes and practices that are critical to being a contributing member of an open source software project and its community.
+To the extent that it is possible, emphasis will be placed on Humanitarian Free and Open Source Software (HFOSS) projects.